 Take your uncooked noodles and smash them up in the bag.
 Sprinkle them over a mixed salad and mix it together with a balsamic vinaigrette dressing (or your other favorite dressing).
-The noodles add a great crunch in your salad, plus it's a bit healthier than the other version, thanks to all the veggies.
+The noodles add a great crunch in your salad, plus you're adding some nutrients to your otherwise nutrient void package of processed noodles.

 Egg Drop Soup Ramen